- Backed by the best

-You’re minding your own business one day and going about your work when you receive a surprising piece of mail: Someone is filing an insurance claim against your business.
+You’re minding your own business one day and going about your work when you receive a surprising piece of mail: Someone is filing a lawsuit against your business.
 You need your insurance company to respond, but you’ve never had to file an insurance claim before.
-How should you respond?
+How should you proceed?

 It might offer some small amount of comfort to know that you’re not alone.
-According to a study by the U.S. Small Business Administration, more than half of small business owners surveyed report being sued in the past year.
+According to a U.S. Small Business Administration study, more than half of small business owners reported having been sued once in a calendar year.
 And litigation can be expensive for small businesses, costing anywhere between $3,000 to $150,000 to defend against a claim, in addition to the damages being sought.1

 The truth is that most small business owners experience something like this at some point during their careers.
 Ultimately, accidents happen.
 What matters now is how you respond to it.

 This post will discuss the ins and outs of insurance claims, and what you need to know about navigating them as a small business owner.
 If you are a Thimble customer, please follow this link to file a claim or do so in the Thimble app.

 What is the purpose of an insurance claim?

 An insurance claim is a formal request placed by a policyholder to their insurance company for compensation for a covered loss or policy event.
 In plain English, filing a claim is when you ask your insurance company to pay for an accident they promised to cover.

 Another type of claim is when a customer or another third party files a claim against your business.
-If a customer suffers a loss (or perceived loss) at the hands of your company, they may file a claim to recover their losses.
+If a customer suffers a loss (or perceived loss) at your company’s hands, they may file a claim to recover their losses.

-The goal of any claim is to secure a financial settlement that’s equal to the value of the filing party’s loss.
+The goal of any claim is to secure a fair financial settlement that makes the claimant whole.